ryanbekhen/cryptkhen/README.md

 ## Contributing

-Questions, comments, bug reports, and pull requests are all welcom
+Questions, comments, bug reports, and pull requests are all welcome